 If you’re out of the broom closet or otherwise open about your Pagan practices, you have a great opportunity and responsibility to show, by example, that our community is not made up of evil doers and devil worshipers.
 How do we do this?

-People fall of the path of positivity for many reasons.
+People fall off the path of positivity for many reasons.
 The loss of a parent or child, violence, rape, murder of a friend or family member or being programmed to hate from childhood.
-It is up to these people to take responsibility and change their lives to get back on track and unfortunately some people never do; but we can help them along the way.
-We should never reflect the hate and anger back at them, but have compassion and remember that they are hurting.
+It is up to each of us to take responsibility and change our lives to get back on track and unfortunately some people never do; but we can help them along the way.
+We should never reflect the hate and anger back at them but have compassion and remember that they are hurting.

 Another way to help others form positive opinions about Pagans, is to be a good neighbour.
 Help out your neighbours if they are in need (snow shoveling comes to mind).
 Be friendly.
-Talk to your neighbours, take an interest in their lives and show them you are a good person.
+Talk to your neighbours, take an interest in their lives and show them you are a good person through your deeds.
 These are subtle things, but they build up new images of what a Pagan person is really like.
 We don’t need to be “in your face” aggressive with sharing our beliefs with others.
 But after awhile of getting to know your neighbours you may casually bring up the fact that your are Pagan.
 You never know when you may have to do this.
 What if you want to do outdoor ritual and your neighbour can see you.
-You may want to explain things to them so they don’t freak out.
-At this point your neighbour may be thinking, “well it can’t be that bad, s/he’s a terrific person!”
+You may want to explain things to them so they don’t “freak out”.
+At this point your neighbour may be thinking, “well it can’t be that bad, they’re a terrific person!”

 I want to share a story about compassion and not reacting in kind to others hate.
 Unfortunately I read this story long ago and cannot remember the source or where this took place.

 The next year, some of those very same protesters came out with their big signs.
 However, something had changed.
 Amidst all the hate some of the signs said “I’m sorry” “I was wrong”.
 By not reacting to the hate last year, some love spread out into the world and helped changed a life.
 While there are many reasons people change their beliefs I believe it is the spark of love that creates a new path.
-That subtle change allowed some of these people to open their hearts and learn compassion themselves which they gave back to the people who inspired it in the first place.
+That subtle change allowed some of these folks to open their hearts and learn compassion themselves which they gave back to the people who inspired it in the first place.
+(Whether they were cognizant of it or not).
 Yes it is up to each person to walk this new path, but bringing that spark to as many people as possible means more and more people will take that first step.